YudhistiraTA/terra/README.md

 # Terra

-This is a simple application which only has a login feature, a note list for logged in user, and the ability to create, update, and delete the notes.
+This is a simple application which only has a login feature, a note list for logged in user, and the ability to create the notes.

 ## How to run